 There are some who think skinny isn’t a good look, that a skinny body is an undesirable façade.
 This isn’t much of a surprise since “skin and bones” is the common face of death.
 Growing up, my mum nagged me to gain weight and said if I didn’t, my face would become “ugly, sunken”, akin to the hollow cheeks of numerous waif-thin Caucasian women.
 In Asian cultures, round cheeks are prided upon, usually giving one a youthful look that is lusted after by many in this cultural group.

 Being skinny, we might feel unloved in the realm of physical affection.
-Countless times when I hugged someone, they said, “Stop hugging so hard!”.
-When I sat on people’s laps as a kid, they muttered that I felt like a sack of rocks draped over their thighs.
+Countless times when I hugged someone, they said, “Stop hugging so hard!
+Your arms hurt me!”.
 As the laws of physics state, for a given force, if the surface area is smaller, the pressure is greater.
 Maybe spindly arms and legs do inflict much pain on others.

 Many in Asia still make a living doing manual labour, which takes a toll on bodies.
 For instance, in China millions of farmers stoop under the sun planting rice.
 Genetics and high metabolism are also debatably reasons why some Asians tend to be of skinny stature.